Bloch MB.81: History

-The MB.80 made its first flight at the beginning of summer 1932 in Villacoublay, piloted by Zacharie Heu.
-An all-metal monoplane with low wings, it was equipped with a French Lorraine 5Pc of 120 hp which allowed it to reach a speed of 190 km/h at an altitude of 6400 m It was able to take off in 70 m and to land in 95 m.
+The prototype MB.80, which had been built for Bloch at the Letord factory at Meudon near Paris, made its first flight in July 1932 at Villacoublay, piloted by Zacharie Heu.
+It was powered by a five cylinder Lorraine 5Pc radial engine of 120 hp which allowed it to reach a speed of 190 km/h, and an altitude of 6100 m.
+It was able to take off in 70 m and to land in 95 m.
 In a 1932 test, the MB.80 carried out 209 landings in thirty-six hours without any problems.

-The aircraft was built without any assistance from the government, but an initial order of 20 was placed by the Ground French Forces (the French Armée de l'Air was founded in 1933), and it was one of the aircraft that relaunched Marcel Bloch in the aeronautical construction industry.
+Based on the largely successful trials, an order was placed by the Ground French Forces (the French Armée de l'Air was not founded until 1933) with Bloch for 20 aircraft.
+As the MB.80 had proven to be underpowered for its intended use in hot climates, a 175 hp Salmson 9Nd 9-cylinder radial engine, with the modified type becoming the MB.81, and was the first production order placed with the Bloch company.
+The modified prototype, designated the MB.81.01, flew in October 1932.
+Deliveries of the 19 production aircraft, built at Bloch's new factory at Courbevoie, a suburb of Paris, began in 1933, continuing to 1936.

 The production model, called the MB.81, was fitted with a French Salmson 9Nd of 128.68 kW (175 hp).
 It took part in military operations in Morocco and in Syria at the beginning of the 1930s.

 The MB.81 entered service in 1935, and was used extensively throughout North Africa and the Middle East.
-A few were used in 1939-1940, before the French surrender, and in July 1941 in the battle for Syria between the Vichy French and the British/Free French.
+A few were used in 1939–1940, before the French surrender, and in July 1941 in the battle for Syria between the Vichy French and the British/Free French.